return42/sphkerneldoc/linux_src_doc/virt/kvm/arm/mmu_c.rst

 underlying level-2 and level-3 tables before freeing the actual level-1 table and setting the struct pointer to NULL.

-Note we don't need locking here as this is only called when the VM is destroyed, which can only be done once.

 .. _`kvm_phys_addr_ioremap`:

 kvm_phys_addr_ioremap